oklas/react-app-alias/README.md

 ## Outside of root

 The base alias implementation supports aliases near `src` and in `src` directory.
-It provides aliases with same feature set as original `create-react-app`.
-As far `create-react-app` does not supports aliases and additional `src`-like directories as it does not supports aliases outside of the `root` project directory.
+It provides aliases with the same feature set as the original `create-react-app`. `create-react-app` does not support aliases and additional `src`-like directories as it does not supports aliases outside of the `root` project directory.

 Aliases outside or project `root` directory may be implemented with some